JaneliaSciComp/JRCLUST/docs/parameters/index.rst

 In other words, a spike group includes the site on which the spike occurs, along with ``nSiteDir`` sites in the horizontal direction and ``nSiteDir`` in the vertical direction.

-If empty, the number of sites per spike group is determined from :ref:`evtDetectRad`.
+If empty, the number of sites per spike group is determined from :ref:`evtGroupRad`.

 .. warning::
-   This parameter may be deprecated in an upcoming release in favor of ``evtDetectRad``.
+   This parameter may be deprecated in an upcoming release in favor of ``evtGroupRad``.

 **Default** is empty.